-pv magazine test is designed to help investors in their module purchasing process, while at the same time allowing manufacturers to spot problems and improve their production processes.
+pv magazine test is designed to help investors in their module purchasing process, while at the same time allowing manufacturers to spot problems and improve their production practices.
 The measurements are carried out in GSolar’s test laboratory in Xi’an, China.
 To ensure the quality of Gsolar’s tests, pv magazine chose CEA as a partner.
-CEA acts as an independent third- party expert, and monitors all steps of the testing program to ensure that measurement protocols are respected.
+It acts as an independent third-party expert, and monitors all steps of the testing program to ensure measurement protocols are respected.

 |module model and characteristics||Mono n-Pert double glass bifacial||Poly||Mono PERC||Mono PERC|